geodynamics/aspect/doc/sphinx/user/extending/idea-of-plugins.md

 The graph of all current plugins of ASPECT.
 The yellow octagon and square represent the [Simulator](https://aspect.geodynamics.org/doc/doxygen/classaspect_1_1Simulator.html) and [SimulatorAccess](https://aspect.geodynamics.org/doc/doxygen/classaspect_1_1SimulatorAccess.html) classes.
 The green boxes are interface classes for everything that can be changed by plugins.
 Blue circles correspond to plugins that implement particular behavior.
 The graph is of course too large to allow reading individual plugin names (unless you zoom far into the page), but is intended to illustrate the architecture of ASPECT.
 ```

-The way this is achieved is through the following two steps:
+The central idea of plugins is achieved is through the following two steps:

 -   The core of ASPECT really only communicates
     with material models, geometry descriptions, etc., through a simple and